 It took us twenty long minutes to arrive back at Glaitis' base of operations and all the way I had Elandria holding her auto pistol in my back.
 Every single step made me dread more and more whatever Glaitis had in store for me.
 I struggled to hide the fear even with my back to her.
 The stress of suspense was almost overwhelming as my heart thudded in my chest.
-I had never bothered to try garner any information from Elandria knowing full well it was futile I doubted that Glaitis would have told her anything and everything I tried to say to Elandria was answered with mindless mono syllables.
-For her it was not entirely out of character but it was doing nothing to help my nerves.
+I had never bothered to try garner any information from Elandria knowing full well it was futile I doubted that Glaitis would have told her anything and everything I tried to say to Elandria she answered with mindless monosyllables.
+For her, it was not entirely out of character, but it was doing nothing to help my nerves.

 We rode the elevator up to Glaitis' office.
 Taryst had given the master assassin the top floor of one of the rogue traders many separate buildings that surrounded his main tower.
-Naturally she being the leader of a very professional and well off company of mercenaries, she only got the best for her living quarters.
+Naturally, she is the leader of a very professional and well-off company of mercenaries, she only got the best for her living quarters.

-The elevator arrived and the doors slid open.
+The elevator arrived, and the doors slid open.
 Immediately I was prompted out with a shove of Elandria's pistol.
-My teeth on edge I hesitantly complied and we entered into the foyer beyond.
+My teeth on edge I hesitantly complied, and we entered into the foyer beyond.
 It was no more than six metres wide, a corridor.
 At each side and lining the stark white walls were long, black leather couches and our boots echoed over the polished back marble tiles.
-The contrast between hers and Taryst's quarters could not have been much more obvious.
+The contrast between hers and Taryst's quarters could not have been much more apparent.

-Glaitis never kept any guards, which showed her arrogance in her abilities, an arrogance that was quite justified.
-She having survived for this long and I also have seen her abilities first hand and they are quite, breath taking.
+Glaitis never kept any guards, which showed her arrogance in her abilities, an arrogance that was entirely justified.
+She has survived for this long, and I also have seen her skills first hand, and they are quite breathtaking.
 I gritted my teeth as Taryst's words echoed through my thoughts.
 I was not in love with Glaitis!
 And he was a fool for ever thinking so.

 A woman sat at the end of one of the couches, her smooth, long legs crossed together as she reclined back.
-Her high boned, youthful and attractive heart shaped face was on profile as her large eyes studied a data slate intently.
-Her long, violet coloured hair was pulled back into a pony tail and relief washed over me as I saw who she was.
+Her high boned, youthful and attractive heart-shaped face was on the profile as her large eyes studied a data slate intently.
+Her long, violet coloured hair was pulled back into a ponytail and relief washed over me as I saw who she was.